aroceu/icirrus/README.md

 ![Screenshot of a page that looks like the Pokemon Go app](screenshots/mbpokego.png)
 ![Screenshot of a pink webpage called 'We hope to see you again!' with links to other Pokemon related websites](screenshots/mbexit.png)

-# Future Plans
-- Pok&eacute;Rogue section (need to play more runs anyway)
-- Responsive!
-I've been putting off this one for years lol
-- Mostly I need to play more (haven't played USUM or SV yet though I own a game from each release; also Pok&eacute;mon Go when I feel like it) so I can add more